Djeppschmidt/MicrobiomeSOP/README.md

 - Forward reads: `SampleName_R1_001.fastq` or `SampleName_R1_001.fastq.gz`
 - Reverse reads: `SampleName_R2_001.fastq` or `SampleName_R2_001.fastq.gz`

+There is test data provided under Data/test/.
+The YAML file is configured for this data.
+If you use your own data you will need to update the YAML with your parameters.

 ### 2. Create Sample Metadata

 Edit `data/metadata/sample_metadata.csv` with your experimental metadata.
 The file should include: